 We cut back to the X-Mansion where Emma Frost is no match for the Horseman War.
 Sunfire then wakes up and blasts War.
-War decides that since he is outnumber, that he can’t win this battle so he leaves.
+War decides that since he is outnumbered, that he can’t win this battle so he leaves.
 Sunfire then passes out.
 Emma is worried that he is so weak that he may not survive and recover.

 We cut back to the X-Men leaving Apocalypse’s ship.
 Ozymandias chooses to stay on the ship since the Sphinx has many chambers and it could take Apocalypse years to find him and by then everything will be different.
 We then see Gambit telling Apocalypse that a part of him does still love Rogue.
 That he is both part Death and part Gambit.
 Apocalypse tells Gambit that Death does not love and that he is going to put him back on the transformation machine for “readjustment.”
 Gambit then tells Apocalypse to back off or he will turn the air inside his lungs into his poisonous gas.
 Apocalypse backs down and tells Gambit that he won’t need adjustment as long as he stops talking about love.

 We then cut to the Sphinx appearing over the United Nations building.
 Apocalypse tells the U.N. that he has creates a meta-plague that can wipe out every single human being on the planet.
 He tells them that he only has a small stock of the antidote left due to the X-Men destroying most of it in their fight.
 Apocalypse tells the U.N. that since the mutants have been cut to less than 10% of its former number that if humans kill off 90% of the humans then the surviving 10% shall receive the antidote.
-Then human and mutants can fight for the resources of the world and the best species shall win.
+Then humans and mutants can fight for the resources of the world and the best species shall win.
 Apocalypse gives the U.N. one week to decide.

 We then cut to the O.N.E.
 Sentinel base.
 Val is meeting with Havok and Cyclops.
 The Sentinels are out of commission for some time.
 However, Val unveils two of their newest models to the Summers brothers.
 (Oh shit!
 It’s two EVAs from Neon Genesis Evangelion!!
 Apocalypse is really in for it now!
 We are unleashing Japanese mecha on his ass!!)
 No actually, there are two rip off EVAs codenamed Crazy Train and War Machine.
 (Uggh.
 Real creative.)